M-P-P-C/Signing-an-Ubuntu-Kernel-for-Secure-Boot/README.md

 I do not guarantee this will work with your machine, so do it at your own risk.
 Although in a scenario in which the new kernel won't boot it should be possible to rollback to the working one.

+(This is currently a work in progress, so not all information is final and more will be added in the future)

 ## Table of contents
 <!--ts-->
   * [Why](#why)